-- It becomes easy for a business to raise funds from existing early-stage investors, venture capitalist as they are already familiar with the company.
+- It becomes easy for a business to raise funds from existing early-stage investors, venture capitalists as they are already familiar with the company.

 Disadvantages of Preemptive Rights

-- It avoids the problem of concentration of ownership in few early stage investors only and allows business to exercise more control over business and limit the size of an individual investor’s ownership in the business
+- It avoids the problem of concentration of ownership in a few early stage investors only and allows a business to exercise more control over the business and limit the size of an individual investor’s ownership in the business

-- Many new investors intend to hold a significant ownership in the business and want a commitment from management for same.
-It becomes difficult to promise new investor that he/she will be able to acquire a certain percentage in cases where this right is being provided to early-stage investors as business is uncertain as to whether or not early investors intend to exercise their preemptive rights.
+- Many new investors intend to hold significant ownership in the business and want a commitment from management for the same.
+It becomes challenging to promise a new investor that he/she will be able to acquire a certain percentage in cases where this right is being provided to early-stage investors as a business is uncertain as to whether or not early investors intend to exercise their preemptive rights.

-This has been a guide to what are Preemptive Rights?
-Here we discuss its types along with why preemptive rights are important for early investors.
-We also take preemptive rights examples, its advantages, and disadvantages.
+This article has been a guide to what are Preemptive Rights?
+Here we discuss its types along with why preemptive rights are essential for early investors.
+We also take preemptive rights examples, advantages, and disadvantages.
 You may learn more about Private Equity and Venture Capital from the following articles –